burkeazbill/conky-configs/README.md

 My Conky Config Files!
 For Windows hosts/servers, I have used DesktopInfo and BGInfo for many years now.
 For Linux, Conky is a great equivalent.
 There are a considerable number of advanced things you can do with Conky so everyone has their own idea of what they want shown.
 You can see other examples on the Conky [User Configs page.](https://github.com/brndnmtthws/conky/wiki/Configs)

 I prefer to keep it simple and show just what is really needed.
 In my case, my main inspiration comes from the VMware Hands On Labs DesktopInfo config.
-Here's what I ended up with:
+Here's what I ended up with for my Ubuntu VM (You may need to slightly adjust commands depending on your target OS):

 ![conky VMware Screenshot](/images/conky-VMware.png)